MC1178510 – (Updated) Microsoft 365 Copilot: Generate text for a PowerPoint slide using slide context

 Increased Support Requests

-The introduction of the new feature without prior notification or documentation updates may lead to an influx of support requests from users who are confused about the new functionality.
+The introduction of the Copilot feature without prior user training may lead to an increase in support requests as users encounter difficulties or misunderstandings about how to utilize the new functionality effectively.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=513429, https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=513428